 But if your child is already in high school, there’s still time to save.
 In fact, even a couple years of savings helps ease financial stress for families.

-With so many other financial burdens placed on families, it’s difficult to come up with tens of thousands of dollars to send kids to the university of their dreams.
+With so many other financial burdens placed on families — coupled with financial difficulties the pandemic has caused — it’s difficult to come up with tens of thousands of dollars to send kids to the university of their dreams.

-Whether your child is 6 months old or just turned 16, read on for details on how to save for your student’s college education.
+But the good news is, it’s not too late to make an impact.
+Whether your child is 6 months old or just turned 16, discover how 529 plans can support your student’s college education.

-Both are 529 savings plans.
+Both are 529 savings plans that allow you to invest and earn a return on that investment.
 The “529” stands for the federal code that designates contributions to these plans tax-exempt.
 Both plans can also be transferred to out-of-state schools.

 And while both plans are 529 plans, there are some distinctions between these two ways to start saving for college.